 To have an order placed for textbooks for your students, see instructions below.

 We have a textbook buyer that we work with through the DU Bookstore.
-When you have decided which textbook(s) your students will need for your class, contact the Course Materials Manager, University Bookstore, Doug Russell at firstname.lastname@example.org , 303-871-2940 to place your order (see information from the University of Denver Bookstore below).
+When you have decided which textbook(s) your students will need for your class, contact the Academic Affairs Coordinator Megan Mall at firstname.lastname@example.org or 303-871-6580 to place your order He will work in coordination with the campus bookstore to ensure an adequate number of copies are available for students before classes begin.
 He will have access to our enrollment database and will be able to determine the number of books to order.
 Given that the more information you have the better, please try to supply the author, title, ISBN, and publisher if possible.

 Tentative Textbook Deadlines (subject to change)